154th Training Squadron: Arkansas Air National Guard

 The squadron was inactivated in 1952 and redesignated the 154th Tactical Reconnaissance Squadron.
 The squadron was then relocated to Little Rock Air Force Base, Arkansas, and reorganized as the 189th Tactical Reconnaissance Group, absorbing elements of the 123rd Air Base Group.

-The squadron moved from Adams Field to Little Rock Air Force Base, Jacksonville, AR, in September 1962 The 154th was the first Air National Guard unit to be equipped with the RF-101 Voodoo in 1965.
+The squadron moved from Adams Field to Little Rock Air Force Base, Jacksonville, AR, in September 1962 The 154th was the first Air National Guard unit to be equipped with the McDonnell RF-101 Voodoo in 1965.
 Soon after, the squadron was again activated to respond to the Pueblo Crisis in January 1968.
-In July, the 154th deployed to Itazuke, Japan, but was inactivated that December.
+In July, the 154th deployed to Itazuke Air Base, Japan, but was inactivated that December.

-On 1 January 1976, the unit converted to KC-135 and was redesignated the 154th Air Refueling Squadron.
+On 1 January 1976, the unit converted to Boeing KC-135 Stratotanker and was redesignated the 154th Air Refueling Squadron.
 It was then assigned to the Strategic Air Command, one of the first Air National Guard units to be assigned as such.
 The unit maintained a 24-hour alert and supported worldwide tanker task forces by performing in-flight refueling of all types of aircraft.

-The unit received its first C-130 on 1 July 1986 and began training C-130 aircrews.
+The unit received its first Lockheed C-130 Hercules on 1 July 1986 and began training C-130 aircrews.
 By 1 October, the unit had fully converted to the C-130.
 Student training began on 25 September.
 The unit was redesignated the 154th Airlift Squadron on 16 April 1992.

 Since 1998, the squadron has been the exclusive provider for instructor training.
 The school instructs courses for all crew positions on board the C-130, and has taught students from all branches of the military.

 Members of the 154th flew in Operations Desert Shield, Desert Storm, Enduring Freedom, Iraqi Freedom, and Noble Eagle.
 These operations did not affect the wing's training mission.